Schönhof (Görlitz): Location

 The Schönhof is located between the Lower Market Square and the Bretheren Street.
 The Bretheren Street connects the Lower Market Square with the Upper Market Square.
-Through all three passed the medieval trade route Via Regia, which connected Wroclaw, Görlitz and Leipzig from Kyiv and led to Santiago de Compostela.
+Through all three passed the medieval trade route Via Regia, which connected Wrocław, Görlitz and Leipzig from Kyiv and led to Santiago de Compostela.
 All incoming goods were taxed at the city's scales and had to be stored and offered to the public in merchants' houses – the so-called Staple Right.
 The Schönhof is located next to those merchant houses, directly opposite the court wing of the town hall.
 Besides the location next to the parish church of St. Peter and Paul and Woad House, this is the most prominent location in the medieval town.

 History

 The history of this building dates back to the 13th century.
 Since that time, and due to its special location, the building accommodated sovereigns who acted as the supreme judicial authority at the nearby court.
 Throughout the centuries the building was changed multiple times to meet the contemporary demands of the nobility; it was connected to two other buildings and was severely damaged by the town fire in 1525.
 As a result, there are extremely complex architectural findings that make it difficult to reconstruct the conversions accurately.